/

 Awarded 2023 HMRI Hunter Children’s Research Foundation Project Grant to explore dietary intakes in children with impaired immunity

-Dr Kirrilly Pursey is an early career researcher and Accredited Practising Dietitian known for her exceptional research in the field of disordered eating.
+Dr Kirrilly Pursey is a mid career researcher and Accredited Practising Dietitian known for her exceptional research in the field of disordered eating.

 Her groundbreaking research was the first to scientifically link food addiction to highly palatable foods rich in fat and sugar, using advanced functional MRI technology to explore the neural responses to these foods.